Skip to contents

 as.pointsCreate points from a SpatRaster or SpatVector

-as.linesCreate points from a SpatRaster or SpatVector
+as.linesCreate lines from a SpatRaster or SpatVector

 as.polygonsCreate polygons from a SpatRaster